 On the 1st January 2018, a part of the European Ecodesign Directive came into force, which is a piece of legislation ensuring that all electric appliances meet new energy-efficiency targets.
 A subsection with this directive, called Lot 20, specifically deals with electric heaters in an attempt to reduce energy consumption throughout Europe.
 By law, any new electric heating product must conform to a set of rules governing its energy-efficiency.

 This isn’t anything consumers need to worry about – the onus is on the manufacturers to create products that meet these targets.
-If you come across an electric product that says it’s “Lot 20 compliant” – you know you’re purchasing an optimised, eco-conscious appliance that conforms to the UK’s new energy-efficiency targets.
+If you come across an electric product that says it’s “Lot 20 compliant” – you know you’re purchasing an optimised, eco-conscious appliance that conforms to new energy-efficiency targets.

 EPC / SAP ratings

 An EPC rating or Energy Performance Certificate, is essentially a property’s energy-efficiency rating – taking into consideration a range of factors such as how much energy is used in heating, lighting, and general day-to-day running.
 Historically, electric heating hasn’t fared well on EPC ratings but this is set to change following updates to the SAP rating legislation.